 - Automatic credit card payoffs — Digit saves up as you make only the minimum payment, then neutralizes your balance once you’ve saved enough

-	Twine is a fun, low-cost app that helps you organize and reach your saving and investing goals, helping you achieve your near- and long-term goals.
+Twine is a fun, low-cost app that helps you organize and reach your saving and investing objectives, helping you achieve your near- and long-term financial goals.

 You’re not obligated to invest with Twine.
 If you do, it charges $0.25 per month per $500 invested, which works out to an annualized management fee of 0.6% — higher than most robo-advisors but lower than most full-service financial advisors.

 Read our full Twine review for more information about this app.